Facts About Port Scanning

 Firewalls are the best protection one can invest in with regard to port scanning.
 Firewalls deny outside access to an individual’s personal computer.
 With this type of protection, a personal computer is essentially hidden from unwelcome visitors and is also protected from a variety of other hacking techniques.
 With firewall software, an individual is assured that his or her sensitive and personal information remains protected.

-In today's age of cyber crimes, identity theft, and the myriad of other criminal activities which can be executed through electronic technology, one should never assume that he or she can be too careful.
+In today’s age of cybercrimes, identity theft, and the myriad of other criminal activities that can be executed through electronic technology, one should never assume that he or she can be too careful.
 Most people who have become the victim of cyber theft, or other similar crimes, state they wish they would have paid closer attention to the tools available through which their personal computers could have been made safer, and less vulnerable to attack.

 - Easy Prey Podcast